Now, you know what custom fields is and in the previous post, we stopped in the step “WordPress calls the

 Actually, this method is virtually ineffective.
 You might have a huge number of tables and update its structure whenever a new custom field is added.
 It also forces all objects to have the same structure.
 As a result, the custom fields of different objects (such as Product, Post, Hotel) merge into an enormous messy mass.

 Instead of dealing with queries, we will subdivide tables.
 You can gather all the custom fields which usually go together, then put them all into a table.
 The joining will be more effective.
 You also can limit the maximum number of rows in each table.
-When that number reaches your limit or satisfy a condition, a new table will be created.
+When that number reaches your limit or satisfies a condition, a new table will be created.
 At that time, you’ll have lots of meta table.
 For instance:

 When carrying out a query, you can hook into a filter and create a MySQL query to modify the MySQL command.
 You also can base on the name of custom fields for identifying the table’s name which you query.